France lowers its growth forecast for 2019 to 1.7 percent

-PARIS (AP) — France’s prime minister says the government has lowered its economic growth forecast for next year and unveiled plans to cut public spending.
+PARIS (AP) — The French government has lowered its economic growth forecast for next year to 1.7 percent and unveiled plans to cut public spending in an effort to stay in line with European Union budget commitments.

-In an interview Sunday with Le Journal du Dimanche, Prime Minister Edouard Philippe said the government will base its 2019 budget on an estimated growth of 1.7 percent, down from 1.9 percent previously expected.
+In an interview Sunday with Le Journal du Dimanche, Prime Minister Edouard Philippe said the government will base its 2019 budget on that reduced estimated growth, down from the previous estimate of 1.9 percent.
 He said France is still committed to be in line with European Union rules regarding public deficits.

+“If growth slows down, there will naturally be an impact,” he said.
+“But that will not prevent us from sticking to our commitments on cutting taxes while controlling public spending and debt.”

 Philippe explained some measures included in the 2019 budget, which is to be formally presented at the end of September.
-He said pensions and family and housing benefits will not be pegged to inflation anymore —meaning they will increase at a more moderate pace.
+He said pensions and family and housing benefits will not be pegged to inflation anymore — meaning they will increase at a more moderate pace.

 Most Read Business Stories